benoitlahoz/node-syphon/README.md

 - Remove any code signing rule.

 `yarn build`
-This will build Syphon, the node-addon and the JS library and copy everythong in the `dist` folder.
+This will build Syphon, the node-addon and the JS library and copy everything in the `dist` folder.

 ## Usage